danb-bh/FlightCalculator/README.md

 ## Data file location and format

-The source file for your flight data is `data/flights.txt`.
+The source file for flight data is `data/flights.txt`.
 The format is CSV-ish.
 The columns are `from,to,repititions`, with locations specified using three-character IATA airport codes. `repetitions` is a shorthand notation to indicate multiple trips between the locations specified.

 You can have sub-headings throughout the file, which are denoted by the following line starting with a `-`.
 Blank lines are ignored.